 Patient-centered care requires patients, and when appropriate families, to be apprised of clinical situations that affect them, including adverse events.
 This is an important skill for faculty physicians to model, and for fellows to develop and apply.

-VI.A.1.a).(4).(a) All fellows must receive training in how to

-disclose adverse events to patients and
+All fellows must receive training in how to disclose adverse events to patients and families.
+(Core)

-families. ^(Core)